Jaredeco/TD3-Pytorch/README.md

 # TD3-Pytorch
-An implementation of TD3 algorithm in Pyotorch.
+An implementation of TD3 algorithm in Pytorch.